JulianMendoza/SurveyMonkey/README.md

 - Actual storage of survey answers.
 - Display available surveys on the homepage
 - Updated the README
+- Improve upon password-less survey result feature and some page interfaces
 - UML Diagrams
 - View/Template for the search survey result (currently JSON)
 - Survey Results Page